 9. You have to be a tech whizz

 Technology has changed the way we interact with everything in the world and this includes education.
-The virtual classroom uses many of the technologies you already use at school or in the workplace.
+A virtual classroom will use many of the technologies you may already be using at college, work or home.

 10. You have to find your own resources

 Just like with any other course, resources are supplied by your university and tutors.
 And just like any other university, you may be given a reading list of books to buy to supplement your course.